 Guided Learning

-The module is fully online with all the materials you require on Canvas - The College of Legal Practice’s Learning Portal.
+So, how do you learn in this course?
+The module is fully online with all the materials you require on Canvas - The College of Legal Practice’s Learning Portal for each unit area.

-You will be guided through the learning for each sub-unit in the same way:
+You will be guided through the learning for each sub-unit in the same way following these steps:

 • View the introductory media, the Skill Guide and resources on the legal skill